Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A renormalization group study

-\emph{Summary and discussions}.~To summarize, from a leading order RG analysis, controlled by the flavor number ($N$), here we show that repulsive density-density interaction among spin and valley polarized fermionic excitations can destabilize a quarter-metal toward the nucleation of a unique local superconducting order that represents a PDW with a characteristic $2 {\bf K}$ periodicity.
-We show that the effective attractive interaction responsible for the Cooper pair condensation is solely driven by quantum fluctuations about the stable mean-field or saddle point solution that describes the parent normal state (quarter-metal).
+\emph{Summary and discussions}.~To summarize, from a leading order RG analysis, controlled by the flavor number ($N$), here we show that repulsive density-density interaction among spin and valley polarized fermionic excitations can destabilize a quarter metal toward the nucleation of a unique local superconducting order that represents a PDW with a characteristic $2 {\bf K}$ periodicity.
+We show that the effective attractive interaction responsible for the Cooper pair condensation is solely driven by quantum fluctuations about the stable mean-field or saddle point solution that describes the parent normal state (quarter metal).
 Such conclusions are insensitive to the Fermi ring topology (annular or simply-connected).
-We also argue that our conclusions from simple two-band models with the leading-order in momentum dispersion can rationally be extended to shed light on the possible microscopic origin of the pairing interaction in quarter-metal of chirally-stacked $n$ layer graphene, responsible for the experimentally observed superconductivity in its close proximity in tetralayer and hexalayer graphene, in a more realistic situation involving distant hopping elements, yielding trigonal warping, for example.
+We also argue that our conclusions from simple two-band models with the leading-order in momentum dispersion can rationally be extended to shed light on the possible microscopic origin of the pairing interaction in quarter metal of chirally-stacked $n$ layer graphene, responsible for the experimentally observed superconductivity in its close proximity in tetralayer and hexalayer graphene, in a more realistic situation involving distant hopping elements, yielding trigonal warping, for example.
 We are optimistic that with improved sample quality the PDW can be observed in other members of this family.

 Optical monolayer graphene of neutral atoms stands as the most promising platform where similar physics can be observed.
-The requisite valley and spin degeneracy lifting therein can be accomplished with Hubbard repulsion mediated antiferromagnetic ordering~\cite{optgra:1} in the presence of externally engineered small staggered potential difference between its two sublattices~\cite{optgra:2} and Haldane's anomalous Hall order~\cite{haldane, optgra:3}.
+The requisite valley and spin degeneracy lifting therein can be accomplished with Hubbard repulsion mediated antiferromagnetic ordering~\cite{optgra:1} in the presence of externally engineered small staggered potential difference between its two sublattices~\cite{optgra:2} and Haldane's anomalous Hall order~\cite{haldane, optgra:3} as these orders mutually \emph{commute}~\cite{ref:RTLGnew:10, ref:BBLGnew:3}.
 Present discussion should stimulate future experiments on such a platform, gearing toward harnessing a PDW superfluid on monolayer graphene.

 \emph{Acknowledgments}.~This work was supported by NSF CAREER Grant No. DMR-2238679 of B.R.
 We thank Christopher A.\ Leong for comments on the manuscript.